List of vegetarian and vegan festivals

-Vegetarian and vegan festivals are held around the world to promote veganism and/or vegetarianism among the public and to support and link individuals and organizations that practice, promote or endorse veganism or vegetarianism.
+This is a list of vegetarian and vegan festivals which are held around the world to promote veganism and/or vegetarianism among the public and to support and link individuals and organizations that practice, promote or endorse veganism or vegetarianism.
 Many of these events are also food festivals and/or music festivals and can also contain edutainment.

 List

-This is a list of notable vegetarian or vegan festivals.

 International

-Some vegetarian and vegan festivals are held in multiple countries at multiple times a year.
-These include:
+Some vegetarian and vegan festivals are held in many countries throughout the year: